 Piano, Voice, Violin.
 Laura grew up playing the piano and developed a love for piano accompaniment over time.
 Her training comes from the New England Conservatory and Ithaca College.
 She has a laid-back style, and likes to encourage students to direct the trajectory of their musical study according to their evolving interests.

-Guitar.
+Guitar and Ukelele.
 A.A., Madison Media Institute, WI.
 Eric has been teaching guitar for 15 years and has taught and performed in Wisconsin, Texas, and Massachusetts.
 He is a firm believer in building a strong foundation through chord memorization and enjoys working with students on songs that they feel passionate about.

 Violin, Piano, and Voice.
 B.A., Music, Vassar College, NY.
 At Vassar, Maria was concertmaster of the Vassar College Orchestra, Music Department Theory Intern, and co-director of Camerata Choir, a student-led early music choir.
 She also played in a string quartet and was a member of the Vassar College Women’s Chorus.